Shippable/docs/sources/platform/visibility/resource/dashboard.md

 <img src="/images/platform/visibility/resource-view-grid.jpg" alt="Resource view for Shippable DevOps Assembly Lines" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

+It displays the YML that was used to create it in [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml)

+It also shows the information maintained in the [state](/platform/workflow/state/overview) of the resource for every version.

 # Further Reading
 * Working with Resources